Enumclaw horse sex case: Media reporting

 Jennifer Sullivan, a Seattle Times staff reporter, said that originally the King County Sheriff's Department did not expect the local newspapers to report on the event because of its gruesome nature.
 However, after an Associated Press report stated that the farm where the event occurred attracted a significant number of people who sought to partake in bestiality, the Times decided that it needed to write articles about the case as multiple people were involved.

 State of Washington v.
 James Michael Tait

 The videographer in the case, 54-year-old James Michael Tait, was charged in the case of State of Washington v.
 James Michael Tait with criminal trespass in the first degree – the owners of the farm, a third party, were not aware that the men had entered the property to engage in bestiality.
 The third man was not charged since he was not visible in the videos seized by investigators.
-On November 29, 2005, Tait entered an Alford plea, a form of guilty plea in which the accused maintains that they are factually innocent but acknowledges that the evidence would likely lead to conviction and thus accept being convicted.
+On November 29, 2005, Tait entered an Alford plea.
+(Note: In an Alford plea, the accused maintains that they are factually innocent but acknowledges that the evidence would likely lead to conviction and hence formally accepts conviction.)
 Judge David Christie gave him a suspended one-year sentence, a $300 fine, one day of community service, and ordered Tait never to visit the farm again.